Do you know what happens when you respond to an online job ad and submit your reel, portfolio or résumé?

 A large majority of applicants write very long e-mails in support of their reel or résumé.
 Some of these e-mails are quite professional and give detailed descriptions of the candidate’s experience, while others are truly smarmy and desperate, but all of them, without exception, are a waste of time.

 The last time I submitted a call for a paid 1st AD position, I received over 200 responses, most of them accompanied by lengthy e-mails.
-I read some of them out of curiosity, but in no case did the e-mail make a difference to my decision: I went straight to the résumé and made a decision based on that.
+I read some of them out of curiosity, but in no case did the e-mail make a difference to my decision: I went straight to the résumé and made an intial short-listing decision based on that.

 For a 1st AD, it’s all about the experience on the résumé — and by that I mean experience as a 1st AD, not experience as a PA, which is nowhere near enough for a paid 1st AD position.